vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

 Log into your commercetools account and create a new project following the [Create a project](https://docs.commercetools.com/merchant-center/projects#creating-a-project) guide from commercetools.
 One project can provide data for multiple selling channels, but you can have more than one project with different settings and catalogs if you need it.

-By default, Vue Storefront project can only be connected to one commercetools project.
+By default, you can only connect the Vue Storefront project to one commercetools project.
+However, you can modify the `middleware.config.js` and `nuxt.config.js` files to export different configurations based on environment variables.
+This way, you can use one Vue Storefront project for multiple commercetools projects.

 ## Configuring commercetools project